On this Day, in 1945: the Red Army launched the Vistula–Oder Offensive - Kafkadesk

-On January 12, 1945, the Red Army launched the massive Vistula–Oder Offensive into German-occupied Poland, which saw the Soviet forces and their Polish alliesadvanced 483 km from the Vistula to the Oder, only seventy kilometers from Berlin, in a little over two weeks.
+On January 12, 1945, the Red Army launched the massive Vistula–Oder Offensive into German-occupied Poland, which saw the Soviet forces and their Polish allies advance 483 km from the Vistula to the Oder, only seventy kilometers from Berlin, in a little over two weeks.

 Since the invasion of Poland by Nazi Germany and the Soviet Union in September 1939, the country had been divided among the two powers under the terms dictated by the Molotov–Ribbentrop Pact.
 But after the German invasion of the Soviet Union in the summer of 1941, the entirety of Poland fell under German rule, and the Nazis proceeded to advance their genocidal policies across the country.